 These large yellow, blushed green tulips have a commanding presence in the garden.
 The late season blooms open on tall stems over glaucus foliage.
 The petals have great substance and stand up well to Australian conditions.

 Flowering fashionably late in the season, these are the largest of all the tulips.
-We recommend Monet Tulips for their vigour, especially in warmer climates and for beginners.
+We recommend Monet Tulips for their vigour, especially in warmer climates.
 Of course they also grow really well in cooler climes.

 All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.